cocos-creator/docs-3d-deprecated/en/physics/physics-rigidbody.md

 Rigid bodies are generally divided into three types, **STATIC**, **DYNAMIC**, and **KINEMATIC**.

-- **STATIC**, which means a static rigid body, like a stone with a huge mass, specifically a mass with a mass of `0`, or only physical elements with collision components.
+- **STATIC**, which means a static rigid body, Used to describe a building at rest.
+If the object needs to keep moving, it should be set to __KINEMATIC__ type.
-- **DYNAMIC**, which means that a dynamic rigid body can **be subjected to forces**, specifically those with a mass greater than `0` and `isKinematic` being `false`.
+- **DYNAMIC**, which means that a dynamic rigid body can **be subjected to forces**.
+Move the object through **the laws of physics**, and make sure the mass is greater than 0.
-- **KINEMATIC**, which means kinematic rigid body, the user controls the movement of the rigid body, specifically the mass is greater than `0` and `isKinematic` is `true`.
+- **KINEMATIC**, which means kinematic rigid body, Usually used to express the motion of the object such as the elevator platform, please control the motion of the object through the __Transform__.

 ## Center Of Mass